jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) all the other companies remain liable to pay the shortfall penalty until it is paid in full.
 (2) All the partners in a partnership, and all the persons in any other group of persons that derive or incur amounts jointly or that are assessed together, are liable individually and collectively for a shortfall penalty imposed by the Commissioner—by the partnership or the other group of persons, as the case may be.
   (a) in respect of a tax position taken; or
-  (b) as a consequence of how or the way in which a tax position is taken,— (3) For the purposes of subsection (2),—
+  (b) as a consequence of how or the way in which a tax position is taken— (3) For the purposes of subsection (2),—
   (a) where a shortfall penalty is imposed in respect of a partnership, the part of that penalty imposed on each partner shall be in proportion to the partner's share or interest in the partnership; and
   (b) where a shortfall penalty is imposed in respect of a group of persons (other than a partnership), that penalty shall be imposed in such proportions as the Commissioner determines on any 1 or more of the persons in that group.